osm2pgsql-dev/osm2pgsql-website/_manual-v1/08-middle.md

 multiple files, these properties will not be set.

 The contents of the `osm2pgsql_properties` table are internal to osm2pgsql and you should never change them.
-Theres is one exception: You can add your own properties for anything you need, but make sure to start the property names with an underscore (`_`). this way the property names will never clash with any names that osm2pgsql might introduce in the future.
+There is one exception: You can add your own properties for anything you need, but make sure to start the property names with an underscore (`_`). this way the property names will never clash with any names that osm2pgsql might introduce in the future.